The Landlord's Playbook

 • You must give tenants written notice before increasing rent, and Bitprop will provide you with the necessary information

-• If a tenant breaks the lease, such as not paying rent, you have the right to evict them.
+• If a tenant breaks the lease, such as not paying rent, Bitprop will evict them.
 Bitprop will lead this process - we will notify you in the case of an eviction

-• You should conduct inspections with tenants before new ones move in and after they leave
+• You should conduct inspections with tenants before a new one moves in and after an old one leaves.

 You, ultimately, get to choose who lives on your property, but it's important that all flats are occupied - and you need to be involved throughout this process.
 Your responsibilities include: